wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

 ### Haproxy

-Other software, such as [haproxy][haproxy], set their own file-max ulimit.
+Other software, such as [haproxy][haproxy], sometimes set their own file-max ulimit.
 If you’ve increased the above limits and your haproxy child process still isn’t showing 1M then try adding `maxconn 1000000` to your `haproxy.cfg` file.
 We also switched from init.d to systemd for managing haproxy, since setting `LimitNOFILE` is super easy with systemd: